wdebeaum/piano-keyboard/BUILD.md

 ### Plastic Parts

 The keys and their support structure can be printed on a 3D printer.
 Open `octave.scad` in [OpenSCAD](https://www.openscad.org/).
 By default this shows one assembled octave, including ghosts for the non-printed parts.
-You can also see a version with a cutaway in the C key to show how things fit together, by commenting out `assembled();` and uncommenting `cutaway();`, at the end of the file.
+You can also see a version with a cutaway in the C key to show how things fit together, by commenting out `assembled_octave();` and uncommenting `cutaway();`, at the end of the file.

 You may need to adjust some parameters in the section labeled "parameters that depend on printer capabilities".
 I use an original [Printrbot](https://reprap.org/wiki/Printrbot), printing in ABS plastic onto blue painter's tape with a coating of ABS glue (made by dissolving waste ABS in a small amount of acetone to make it just gooey enough to spread).
 The Printrbot has a relatively small print bed (~ 124mm × 144mm, the white keys just barely fit), and printing in ABS onto tape means I have to worry a lot about prints curling up due to differential thermal contraction, especially with long thin pieces like piano keys.
 I also tend to have problems with close-fitting parts, solved with the `gap` parameter and a few others for specific situations.
 These issues are why I don't include my STL files here, only the original OpenSCAD file; you really should make your own STLs.

-To show printable parts, comment out `assembled();` and uncomment one line at a time from the "recommended printing order" section (make sure to read the comments there for more tips).
+To show printable parts, comment out `assembled_octave();` and uncomment one line at a time from the "recommended printing order" section (make sure to read the comments there for more tips).
 You can then generate an STL file for each print (`Design` > `Render`, then `File` > `Export` > `Export as STL...`).
 I use Slic3r to generate gcode from the STL, with 20% fill density, and 2 solid layers on all sides.

 Note that you have a couple of options for printing the black keys and the supports.
 I use the separate low and high halves for both, but if your printer is big enough and you're not worried about curling, you can try printing a whole octave at a time.